aws-samples/sample-mpc-app-using-aws-nitrotpm/README.md

 ### Use Case
 Enables secure AI model sharing where:
 - **Model owners** can protect their intellectual property while making models available to their consumers.
-- **Model consumers** can verify they're running authentic models in a trusted environment that mitigates exfiltration of inputs to the model.
+- **Model consumers** can verify they're running authentic models in a isolated compute environment that mitigates exfiltration of inputs to the model.
 - **Both parties** maintain cryptographic proof of the execution environment's integrity without revealing each others secrets.

 This creates a foundation for secure multi-party collaboration in AI/ML scenarios without requiring either party to fully trust the other.